Kapelianovych/fluss-core/README.md

 - All functions are immutable, and there are no side-effects.
 - All functions must be safe as much as possible.
 - Fixed number of arguments (preferably 3) whenever possible.
-- Do not override native methods, if function will make same work and produce result same as native method, then function is useless.
+- Do not override native methods, if function will make same work and produce result same as native method.
-- Each function is maximally independent module.
+- Each function is maximally independent module (we try our best, though there can be some dependencies).

 ## Example use